griffio/dagger2-kotlin/README.md

 "bootstrap" Java code is required to reference generated sources, unless ```generateStubs = true``` is enabled.
 Generating stubs allows "generated" sources to be referenced from Kotlin as the compiler will not be able to reference the missing sources.

-Generated source is located in "build/generated/source/kapt/main" As this is under build, normally excluded from project sources, this source root will be marked automatically by the Kotlin "kapt" Gradle plugin.
+Generated source is located in "build/generated/source/kapt/main", as this is under build, normally excluded from project sources, this source root will be marked automatically by the Kotlin "kapt" Gradle plugin.

 ~~~
 kapt {